vietecon/me/_posts/2020-08-24-ev-commodities.md

 ![evcommodities](../assets/img/F01bCoMIT.png)

-Our model forecasts large increases in demand for certain base metals, including a 37 and 18 fold increase in demand for cobalt and lithium (relative to 2015 levels), respectivelly.
-We also anticipate significant increase in demand for manganese, nickel, copper, chrome and aluminium.
+By 2030, we anticipate that the demand for vehicles general will increase by 27.4%, of which 13.3% will be EVs.
+Our model also predicts a large increase in the demand for certain base metals, including a 37 and 18-fold increase in demand for cobalt and lithium (relative to 2015 levels), respectively.
+Without major changes in certain technologies, the cobalt and lithium supply chains could seriously constrain the widespread deployment of EVs.
+Significant demand increases are also predicted for copper, chrome, and aluminium.
+We also highlight the importance of China in driving demand for EVs and the critical materials needed to produce them.

 Forecasted new vehicle sales by powertrain|Forecasted metal demand for new vehicles :-:|:-: